Nazchanel/weather-typer/static-typer/README.md

-This is the weather project that I created to type the weather using an API.
+# Static Location Weather Typer
+Types the static location weather for a given location based on given coordinates.

+Enter your input in the `input.py` file.